Printer Friendly

 Etymology: L, serum, whey, positivus

-a serologic test with positive results.
+a serological test with positive results.

 seropositive (sir´ōpoz´itiv),